bankymondial/Predicting-Gym-Class-Attendance/README.md

 2. Prediction Scripts: For making predictions.
 These are `predict-test.py`, `predict.py` and `model_C=1.bin`.
 3. Deployment Scripts: To deploy the model as a web service using Flask, Waitress, and Docker.
 These are `Pipfile`, `Pipfile.lock` and `Dockerfile`.
 4. API Documentation: Instructions to use the prediction API locally or via Docker/ECS.
 This can be found in the README file.
+5. This repository also contains the modelling data, `fitness_class_2212.csv` whose can be found on <url name="kaggle">https://www.kaggle.com/datasets/ddosad/datacamps-data-science-associate-certification</url>

 ____________________________________________________________________________________________________________________________________________________